Initiative against arbitrary detention in state-to-state relations

 Existing international frameworks

-- 2021-02-15 - Closing Remarks by Minister Garneau at the Launch of Declaration Against Arbitrary Detention in State-to-State Relations
+- Joint statement on the principles of the Declaration Against Arbitrary Detention in State-to-State Relations

-- 2021-02-15 - Opening Remarks by Minister Garneau at the Launch of Declaration Against Arbitrary Detention in State-to-State Relations
+- Second anniversary of Declaration Against Arbitrary Detention in State-to-State Relations

 - Date Modified: